 Maryland faces a variety of threats to its transportation system that can impact the safety, functionality, and resilience of the infrastructure.
-These threats can range from natural disasters to human-induced events.
-The Maryland Department of Emergency Management (MDEM) recently released a State Hazard Mitigation Plan (Maryland Emergency Management Agency 2021), which identifies potential hazards, vulnerabilities to these hazards, and mitigation strategies to reduce future damages.
+These threats can come from both natural and human caused hazards.
+The Maryland Department of Emergency Management (MDEM) State Hazard Mitigation Plan (Maryland Emergency Management Agency 2021) identifies potential hazards, vulnerabilities to these hazards, and mitigation strategies to reduce future damages.
 As part of the plan, MDEM conducted a thorough analysis to identify the current and future hazards that are likely to negatively impact Maryland.